Maryanne Oketch

 Maryanne Oketch is known for being the winner of the 42nd season of the American reality TV competition series Survivor.
-In doing so, Oketch became the second Canadian and second Black woman to win the competition series.
+In doing so, Oketch became the second Black woman to win the competition series, following Vecepia Towery.
+She is also the second Canadian winner of the series, following the previous season's winner, Erika Casupanan.

-Early life
+Biography

-Oketch was born in Germany.
-Her parents, who are originally from Kenya, immigrated to Canada when she was a child.
+Oketch was born on January 1, 1998, in Karlsruhe, Germany.
+Her parents, who are originally from Kenya, immigrated to Canada when she was a child, where they first lived in London, Ontario.
 She attended McMaster University in Hamilton, Ontario, graduating in 2020 with a Bachelor's degree in Integrated Science.
 She also holds a Master's degree from Tyndale University in Toronto, Ontario.
+She served as a children's ministry coordinator for a Pentecostal church east of Toronto, before enrolling in medical school at Western University in 2024.
+That year she also got engaged to be married.

 Survivor

 In 2021, Oketch was living in Ajax, Ontario when she got called to participate in the 42nd season of the reality competition series Survivor.
 The 42nd season of Survivor aired on Global and CBS from March–May 2022.

 At the start of the game, Oketch was placed on the Taku tribe.
-On Day Two, she and two other castaways, Drea Wheeler and Jenny Kim, were each forced to make an individual decision to either risk or protect her next Tribal Council vote, similar to a game of chicken.
+On Day 2, she and two other castaways, Drea Wheeler and Jenny Kim, were each forced to make an individual decision to either risk or protect her next Tribal Council vote, similar to a game of chicken.
 Those that protected their votes would neither gain nor lose anything, while those that risked their votes would each gain an extra vote, unless all three players risked it, in which case every player would lose her vote at her next Tribal Council.
 Oketch and Wheeler each selected "risk" while Kim selected "protect," giving Oketch and Wheeler an extra vote each.

-On Day Six, Oketch found one of three Beware Idols, which could only be given power through an activation phrase that had to be uttered at the same time as the other two Beware Idols' activation phrases.
+On Day 6, Oketch found one of three Beware Idols, which could only be given power through an activation phrase that had to be uttered at the same time as the other two Beware Idols' activation phrases.
 By Day 11, she and the other two finders of Beware Idols were finally able to activate their idols, as they had all been found.
 On Night 14, Oketch received two votes at Tribal Council, but Lydia Meredith was sent home with six votes, meaning that Oketch would make it to the merge.